ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 In Flycast's Video settings, check VSync.
 In Controls settings, for Default Mouse, select Port A, click Map, select Dreamcast Controls, Reset the mapping, then map Reload to Button 4, click Done.
 For Keyboard, select Port A, click Map, Reset the mapping, click Done.
 Under Dreamcast Devices, set Port A to Light Gun, select Sega VMU, check Crosshair.

-After starting the game, press Alt-Enter to switch to fullscreen.
+After starting the game, press F11 to switch to fullscreen.
 Use keyboard cursors to navigate menus.
 Calibrate the gun crosshair in game's Options menu.

 For Naomi and Atomiswave arcade games, in General settings, uncheck Hide Legacy Naomi Roms, set the mapping for Keyboard and Default Mouse by selecting Arcade Controls in the mapping screens.
 Calibrate the gun in the game's Service and Test menu.